 Actions aligned with a Neutral Good character

-- Siding with a rebel group to overthrow an oppressive tyrant.
+- Siding with a rebel group to get rid of a controlling ruler.

 - Giving mercy to an opponent who asks for it.